warbe-maker/VBA-Component-Management/README.md

 > As with the _Export_ and _Update_ service, this service has no user interface!
 The service is invoked when the _Sync-Target-Workbook_ (i.e. the temporarily moved productive Workbook) is opened from within the configured _Synchronization Target Folder_.
 Provided the _Sync-Source-Workbook_ (i.e the copy of the productive Workbook) resides in the [_Serviced Development and Test Folder_](#configuration).

 ## Installation
-1. Download and open [CompMan.xlsb][1]
+1. Download and open [CompMan.xlsb][1] (GitHub users may fork the corresponding [public repo][8] and open the CompMan.xlsb Workbook)
-2. When the Workbook is opened for the first time it will show a dialog for the required [Configuration](#configuration).
+2. When the Workbook is opened it will show a _Config_ Worksheet for all required [Configuration](#configuration)
-3. Optionally: Use the _Setup/Renew_ button on the displayed Worksheet to establish _CompMan_ as _Addin_ .
-This Setup/Renew requires a valid configured [_Addin folder_](#addin-folder).
-Once _CompMan_ had been established as _Addin_ the services will be available when at least one open Workbook's VB-Project has referenced it.
-See also [Pros and cons for a CompMan Addin](#pros-and-cons-for-a-compman-addin)
+3. [Enable](#enabling-the-services) any service in any Workbook and have it [serviced by CompMan](#serviced-or-not-serviced)

 ## Configuration
-When the [CompMan.xlsb][1] Workbook is opened for the first time and/or when the configuration is incomplete or incorrect, a configuration dialog opens for the following items to be configured or corrected:
+When the [CompMan.xlsb][1] Workbook is opened a _Config_ Worksheet is displayed providing all means for configuring or changing the configuration.
 #### Serviced Development and Test Folder
-The folder is essential for CompMan's  _Export Changed Components_ and or _Update Outdated Components_ service because the service is only provided for Workbooks opened from within this folder.
-When no such folder is configured or invalid the service will be denied without notice for Workbooks the service is [enabled](#enabling-the-services).
+The folder is essential for CompMan's  _Export Changed Components_ and or _Update Outdated Components_ service because the service is only provided for Workbooks with [enabled](#enabling-the-services) services when opened from within this folder.
+When no such folder is configured or the configured one is invalid services will be denied without notice for Workbooks even when service is [enabled](#enabling-the-services).
+#### Export Folder
+Folder within a Workbook's folder into which the _Export_ service exports modified _VB-Components_.
+This folder is one of the many reasons why a serviced Workbook must be the only Workbook in its parent folder.
+The name of the _Export Folder_ defaults to _source_ but may be changed at any time.
+Export folders with an outdated name will be renamed right away or when detected by the _Export Service_.
 #### Addin Folder
-The folder defaults to the _Application.AltStartupPath_ when one is already specified or in use respectively.
-The located/specified folder is (or becomes) the _Application.AltStartupPath_.
-The folder is obligatory only when CompMan is setup as _Addin-Instance_.
-When no Addin folder is configured the [CompMan.xlsb][1] Workbook cannot be setup as Addin.
+The folder in which the CompMan Workbook is saved to as Add-in.
+The folder is obligatory only when CompMan is about to be setup as _Add-in_.
+When no _Addin Folder_ is configured the [CompMan.xlsb][1] Workbook cannot be setup as Add-in.
-#### Export Folder
-Folder within the dedicated Workbook folder into which the _Export_ service exports modified _VB-Components_.
+#### _Clear_ the Add-in
+When CompMan should not or no longer be available as Add-in this button will clear all resources except the configured Add-in folder physically.

 #### Serviced Synchronization Target Folder
-Folder into which a Workbook the [The _Synchronize VB-Project_ service](#the-synchronize-vb-project-service) has been enabled, is temporarily moved and opened from there in order to have its VB-Project synchronized with the same named Workbook residing in the configured [_Serviced Development and Test Folder_](#configuration).
+Folder into which a Workbook for which the [_Synchronize VB-Project_ service](#enabling-the-synchronization-service) has been enabled, is temporarily moved and opened from there in order to have its VB-Project synchronized with the same named Workbook residing in the configured [_Serviced Development and Test Folder_](#serviced-development-and-test-folder).
+#### Locate/specify the _Synchronization Archive Folder_
+A _Synchronization Archive Folder_ is obligatory when the _Synchronize VB-Project_ service is used.
+The service will archive a _Sync-Target-Workbook_ before it is synchronized with its corresponding _Sync-Source-Workbook_.
+When none is selected the folder will be reset to 'not configured'.

+#### CompMan Workbook auto-open
+Since CompMan is a mere VB-Project development aid it makes sense for developers to have it automatically opened when Excel starts.
+When CompMan is used as Add-in the Add-in will automatically be opened.
+Once Auto-open is setup the shortcut placed in the users XLSTART folder will automatically be updated once the CompMan Workbook is opened from a different location.
+#### Setup/Renew Add-in
+Sets up CompMan as Add-in in the configured [_Addin Folder_](#addin-folder)
+#### Pause/Continue Add-in
+Only used when CompMan is maintained to enforce its use even when Add-in is open.

 ## Usage
 ### Serviced or not serviced
 A Workbook will only be serviced by CompMan provided
-- the servicing Workbook (the [CompMan.xlsb][1] Workbook or its Addin instance is open
+- the ***servicing Workbook*** is open, which is either the [CompMan.xlsb][1] Workbook or the [CompMan Add-in](#compman-used-as-addin)
-- a valid [_Serviced Development and Test Folder_](#configuration) is configured
+- a valid [_Serviced Development and Test Folder_](#serviced-development-and-test-folder) is configured
 - the Workbook is [enabled](#services-enabling)/prepared for the service
 - the serviced Workbook resides in the configured [_Serviced Development and Test Folder_](#configuration) and is opened from within it
-- the serviced Workbook is the only Workbook in its dedicated folder
+- the ***serviced Workbook*** is the only Workbook in its parent folder
-- the Update service requires the installation of WinMerge ([WinMerge English][4], [WinMerge German][5] for instance
+- WinMerge ([WinMerge English][4], [WinMerge German][5] or any other language version is installed (it is used to display the difference for any components about to be updated by the [_Update_](#enabling-the-update-service)

-Consequently, a productive Workbook must not be used from within the configured [_Serviced Development and Test Folder_](#configuration).
-When a Workbook with any [enabled](#services-enabling)/prepared service is opened opened from outside a configured serviced folder the user will not be bothered by any means, i.e. will not recognize CompMan at all.
+As a consequence from the above, a productive Workbook must not be used from within the configured [_Serviced Development and Test Folder_](#configuration).
+When a Workbook with any [enabled](#services-enabling)/prepared service is opened when located elsewhere the user will not be bothered by any means, i.e. will not even recognize CompMan at all - even when open/available.

 ### Enabling the services
 >Even when a Workbook has a service enabled: When required preconditions are not met the service is denied without notice.